 4.3.3.1 Methodology for collection of biodiversity data

 The number of sampling locations should be adequately representative of the physical habitat such as pools/ riffles, critical reaches on the breeding and resting habitats to get a reasonable idea of the diversity and other attributes of flora and fauna.
-The guiding principles should be the size of the study area (a larger area should have a larger number of sampling locations) and inherent diversity at the location, as known from secondary sources (e.g. eastern Himalayan and low altitude sites should have a larger number of sampling locations owing to higher diversity);
+The guiding principles should be the size of the study area (a larger area should have a larger number of sampling locations) and inherent diversity at the location, as known from secondary sources (for example, eastern Himalayan and low altitude sites should have a larger number of sampling locations owing to higher diversity);

-The entire area should be divided into grids of 5x5km, preferably on a GIS domain.
-Thereafter, 25% of the grids should be randomly selected for sampling, of which half should be in the directly affected area (grids including project components such as reservoir, dam, powerhouse, tunnel, canal, etc.) and the remaining in the rest of the area (areas of influence in 10 km radius from project components).
-At such locations, the size and number of sampling units (e.g. quadrats in case of flora/transects in case of fauna) must be decided by species-area curves and the details of the same (graphs and cumulative number of species in a tabulated form) should be provided in the EIA report.
+The entire area should be divided into grids of 5 km × 5 km, preferably on a GIS domain.
+Thereafter, 25 percent of the grids should be randomly selected for sampling, of which half should be in the directly affected area (grids including project components such as reservoir, dam, powerhouse, tunnel, canal, etc) and the remaining in the rest of the area (areas of influence in 10 km radius from project components).
+At such locations, the size and number of sampling units (for example, quadrats in case of flora/transects in case of fauna) must be decided by species-area curves and the details of the same (graphs and cumulative number of species in a tabulated form) should be provided in the EIA report.
 Some of the grids on the edges may not be completely overlapping with the study area boundaries.
-However, these should be counted and considered for selecting 25% of the grids.
-The number of grids to be surveyed may come out as a decimal number (i.e. it has an integral and a fractional part) which should be rounded to the next whole number;
+However, these should be counted and considered for selecting 25 percent of the grids.
+The number of grids to be surveyed may come out as a decimal number (that is, it has an integral and a fractional part) which should be rounded to the next whole number;

 Presence of RET species should be ascertained from secondary sources by a proper literature survey for the said area.
 If need be, modern methods like camera trapping can be resorted to, particularly for areas in the eastern Himalayas and for secretive/nocturnal species.
 Listing of the literature referred to, for developing lists of RET species should be provided in the EIA reports; and